• Skip to content

 You can use one of the following:

-Babies outgrow infant capsules quickly, so you might want to hire rather than buy one.
-You could look into hiring an approved infant capsule from your local council, ambulance service or a private company.
+Babies outgrow infant capsules quickly, so you could look into hiring one, rather than buying it.
 It’s a good idea to do this well before your baby is born.

 If your child is aged 6 months up to 4 years, they must use one of the following as a minimum legal requirement: